 The Coronavirus Response and Relief Supplemental Appropriations Act, (CRRSAA), Title IV of Division M, Public Law (116-260, which was signed into law on December 27, 2020, appropriated \$10 billion for Highway Infrastructure Programs (HIP).
 The State of California was apportioned \$911.8 million of which approximately \$364.7 million, or 40 percent will be distributed to regional agencies.
 Fifty percent of the regional funds (\$182.4 million) will be distributed through a 2021 mid-cycle State Transportation Improvement Program (STIP) through the California Transportation Commission (CTC).
 The remaining funds (\$182.4 million) are identified by the CTC as CRRSAA funds, and these will be provided through the California Department of Transportation (Caltrans) Local Assistance.
-Between the two CRRSAA programs, the Orange County's share for CRRSAA is \$26.4 million.
+The Orange County's share for CRRSAA is \$14.6 million.

-Periodically, in addition to the Measure M2 Fair Share and Comprehensive Transportation Funding Program funds, the Orange County Transportation

-Authority (OCTA) has approved providing a share of state and federal funds to local agencies to assist with street and road rehab or other related transportation projects.
-Over the years, the specific funding that has been provided includes \$37.9 million in American Recovery and Reinvestment Act (ARRA) in 2009, \$24.5 million in State Local Partnership Program funds in 2012, \$19.9 million in Surface Transportation Block Grant Program funds in 2014.
+Periodically, in addition to the Measure M2 Fair Share and Comprehensive Transportation Funding Program funds, the Orange County Transportation Authority has approved providing state and federal funds to local agencies to assist with street and road rehab or other related transportation projects.
+Over the years, the specific funding that has been provided includes \$34.5 million in American Recovery and Reinvestment Act in 2009, \$24.5million in State Local Partnership Program funds in 2012, \$19.9 million in Surface Transportation Block Grant Program funds in 2014.